unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 When you cast the spell, any creature that is completely inside the cage’s area is trapped.
 Creatures only partially within the area, or those too large to fit inside the area, are pushed away from the center of the area until they are completely outside the area.

-A creature inside the cage can’t leave it by nonmagical means.
+A creature inside the cage can’t leave it by nontek means.
 If the creature tries to use teleportation or interplanar travel to leave the cage, it must first make a Charisma saving throw.
-On a success, the creature can use that magic to exit the cage.
+On a success, the creature can use that tek to exit the cage.
 On a failure, the creature can’t exit the cage and wastes the use of the spell or effect.
 The cage also extends into the Ethereal Plane, blocking ethereal travel.

 This spell can’t be dispelled by _dispel magic_.